telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/drag-and-drop.md

 ## Drag Drop Service

-The **RadTabbedFormControl** is working with a drag-drop service which manages the entire drag-drop operation.
+**RadTabbedFormControl** is working with a drag-drop service which manages the entire drag-drop operation.
 The service is exposed by the main element of the control.
 The **RadTabbedFormDragDropService** inherits the base [RadDragDropService]({%slug winforms/telerik-presentation-framework/raddragdropservice%}) and also exposes two important events providing information when dragging a tab outside of their form results in creating a new form.

 * **TabbedFormCreating**: Gets or Sets the new form which is about to be shown and it also exposes the dragged tab.
 The event can be canceled.
 * **TabbedFormShown**: Gets the tabbed form which also exposes the added **RadTabbedFormControl**.

 >important The tabbed control is added to the form in its **Shown** event.
-If the **TabbedFormControl** property of the form is accessed before showing it, it will return *null*;
+If the **TabbedFormControl** property of the form is accessed before showing it, it will return *null*.

 #### RadTabbedFormDragDropService